 Owned by PayPal, Venmo is a cash transfer app designed for bill splitting and small dollars with people you know and trust, like family and friends.
 Venmo has more than 40 million users and is quickly becoming one of the preferred cash transfer options for young adults.

 The app works a lot like PayPal.
 You can send money from your bank, app balance, or credit card, but there’s a 3 percent fee on card transactions.
 The rules for transferring money from your account to your bank are the same as its parent company as well.

 Venmo’s most innovative feature is its free debit card.
 You can apply for a Venmo card at no cost and use it like a regular debit card but spending money from your Venmo balance instead of your bank.

 Venmo transactions are secured, and all user data is encrypted, so you have very little to worry about on that front, but you can also add an extra layer of security by setting up a PIN code.

 See Also: Everything You Need to Know About Venmo

-Cash users can also get a debit card called Cash Card, similar to the Venmo card.
-Cash Cards also get “cash boosts” when using their card at select stores, and will automatically get cash back or discounts.
+Cash users can also get a debit card called Cash Card, similar to Venmo.
+Cash Cards also get “cash boosts” when using their card at select stores and will automatically get cash back or discounts.